riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 The `target_version` attribute is used to create one version of a function.
 Functions with the same signature may exist with multiple versions in the same translation unit.

 The syntax and constraints of `ATTR-STRING` are identical to the [target attribute](#__attribute__targetattr-string).
-Notably, the version of the function must include `default`, that implying the translation unit scope build attributes.
+The version of one function must equal `default`, indicating the translation unit scope build attributes.

 For example, the following foo function creates one version.